Transport Properties

 The final hurdle to overcome is the question posed by the two sets of coefficients in Table 2.6.1.
 Should we use the data for parahydrogen or normal hydrogen?
 It is important to note that “normal” hydrogen is actually a mixture consisting of 75% orthohydrogen and 25% parahydrogen.
 This composition varies as a function of temperature (see Figure 2.2.8) There are really two issues at hand.
 First, we need to determine the conductivity of orthohydrogen at the desired temperature and pressure.
 Second, we need to calculate the overall conductivity of the mixture, taking in to account that the para/ortho composition is a function of temperature.

-The first issue is resolved by performing the thermal conductivity calculation utilizing both sets of coefficients in Table 2.6.1 to solve for $\lambda_{norm}$ and $\lambda_{para}$.
-The next step is to solve for $\lambda_{ortho}$ with Equation 2.6.5:
+The first issue is resolved by performing the thermal conductivity calculation utilizing both sets of coefficients in Table 2.6.1 to solve for

 Now the total conductivity of the mixture can be determined by taking in to account ortho/para composition at the desired temperature: